mingcheng/todo-rs/README.md

 ![screenshot](./asserts/screenshot.png)

 A simple command-line todo list manager written in Rust.
 This is my first project in Rust, so it may not be idiomatic.
+And I'm not a professional Rust developer, so there are many things to improve.

 ## Features